DustInComp/piet/readme.md

-#Piet IDE and Interpreter
+#Piet Code Editor and Interpreter

 ## Instruction table

-The table of instructions currently functions as a mock for program execution as the actual interpreter doesn't work yet.
+The table of instructions (lower left) can be clicked to select the color for the clicked operation based on the current selection.

 ## Input

-In the input buffer, separate a number from the next character to be read with a space.
+Adjacent digit characters will be read as a whole number, not as their character codes.